 People drown when they get too much water in their lungs.
 You can drown in as little as an inch or two of water.
 Babies can drown in a sink or bathtub.
 Preschoolers are most likely to drown in a swimming pool.
 People who have seizure disorders are also at risk in the water.
 Drowning can happen quickly and silently.

-- Unintentional Drowning (Centers for Disease Control and Prevention)
+- Drowning Facts (Centers for Disease Control and Prevention)

 - Drowning Prevention (Centers for Disease Control and Prevention)